chostudio/chostudio/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on coding a video game
+- 🔭 I’m an aspiring software engineer
-- 🌱 I’m currently learning how to become a software engineer
+- 🌱 I’m currently learning how to code a video game
 - ⚡ Fun fact: I like to create 3D art

 <!--